x19290/mk.gmake4u/README.md

   an example of GNUmakefile that references [4u/prologue.mk](4u/prologue.mk).
   used by [mk4u/zz0smoke_t.py](mk4u/zz0smoke_t.py).
 - [bin/0has](bin/0has)
-  a tiny command that prints if headers (libs) are installed:
+  a tiny command that prints whether headers (libs) are installed:
     ```shell
     $ 0has cstddef "no such header" cstdlib
     cstddef:=yes